 Opening hours: 10AM – 8PM

 Lastly, for dinner, head to the Pavilion mall for a taste of Indian food at Spice of India restaurant; it’s just a 3-minute walk from KLCC Aquaria.
 After dinner, continue your Indian experience by watching a Bollywood movie at the Pavilion GSC cinema later in the evening.

 Day 3 – Explore Chinese influence

 After breakfast head to Thean Hou Temple to discover the Chinese culture that is embedded in the city of Kuala Lumpur.

 Explore the majestic Thean Hou Temple

-Thean Hou temple, also known as the Temple of the Goddess of Heaven, is one the oldest temples in Southeast Asia, built in 1989.
+Thean Hou temple, also known as the Temple of the Goddess of Heaven, is one of the oldest temples in Southeast Asia and was built in 1989.
 The temple is situated on a hill and so offers incredible views of Kuala Lumpur’s skyline.